Inflationary Dynamics and Particle Production in a Toroidal Bose-Einstein Condensate: Concluding Remarks

+Such damping is also crucial within inflationary theory, where the horizon size is approximately fixed.
+During this period, some modes (which are due to spontaneously created particles) get stretched out of the horizon and thus freeze.
+However, other modes never exit the horizon and thus undergo damping.
+When inflation ends, the horizon again expands and starts enveloping these frozen modes, that re-enter the horizon and distribute the available matter and radiation.
+This way, inflation provides a mechanism through which vacuum fluctuations in the early universe manifest themselves later in the form of distribution of galaxies and the CMB anisotropies.
+In a BEC, the quantum pressure is essential for damping and particle creation.
+As a result, here too the same mechanism of horizon exit and freezing of modes is happening.
+In this sense, the quantum pressure terms provide us with an analogue of the inflationary mechanism in a BEC.

 Future studies could look into other types of expansion rates like the ones arising from the quadratic or the Starobinsky models of inflation.
-Another possibility as mentioned in~\cite{Eckel:2017uqx}, could be to study how causally disconnected regions recombine.
+A further possibility as mentioned in~\cite{Eckel:2017uqx}, could be to study how causally disconnected regions recombine.
 This could potentially help cosmology experiments to observe physics beyond our current horizon.
+Another possibility as discussed in \cite{Cha:2016esj}, is to see whether cold atomic systems can be used to study the trans-Planckian era that happened before inflation, which is believed to entail quantum effects of gravity.